About the Speakers

-Adjunct Faculty, School of Nursing, University of Pennsylvania
+Associate Professor, School of Nursing, University of Pennsylvania

 Course Role: Dr. Perlis is the primary lecturer for the Basic Seminar and co-leads the Advanced Seminar with Dr. Posner.
 The Basic Seminar was developed nine years ago to provide clinicians from all walks of professional life the education and tools they need to provide CBT-I. Dr. Perlis has been continually updating the course material and course offerings since 2005.
 Over this course of this time the seminar has been given in venues around the world and has attracted increasingly multidisciplinary audiences.
 The seminar, according to Dr. Perlis, represents his best effort towards a singular goal: "Make CBT-I widely available".
 The Advanced Seminar (first given in 2014) represents the effort to address more complex practice issues and to do so in a highly interactive manner where attendees and course faculty learn from one another.
 His role in the Advanced Seminar, like those of Drs.
 Posner and Ellis, is as both a lecturer and discussion leader.